jonasnick/secp256k1-zkp/src/modules/thresholdsig/threshold.md

 with the same `n` keys `X_i`.
 In particular, it does not depend on the threshold value `k`.

-Key Generation works as follows.
+Key Generation works as follows:

 1. All signers agree on their initial public keys `X_i` through some external procedure this API does not cover.
 2. Each signer uses `secp256k1_musig_pubkey_combine` to compute the combined public key `P`.
 This function also outputs a list `Y_i` of tweaked public keys, which will be needed to validate partial signatures.

-Assuming the participants agree beforehand on the set of public keys, there is no interaction required.
-However, if the threshold `k` is less than `n`, there are two additional rounds of interaction required, across the following four steps.

-4. Each participant splits her secret key `secp256k1_thresholdsig_keysplit`.
-   This function outputs an array of private _keyshards_, one for each participant, as well as an array of _public coefficients_ which must be broadcast to all other signers.
+3. Each participant splits her secret key with `secp256k1_thresholdsig_keysplit`.
+This function outputs an array of private _keyshards_, one for each participant, as well as an array of corresponding _public coefficients_.
+Every keyshard is sent to the corresponding participant along with the array of public coefficients.
-5. Each participant, upon receiving a private keyshard and a set of public coefficients, runs `secp256k1_thresholdsig_verify_shard` to check consistency of these.
-This function outputs a modified set of public keys `{Z_i}` and a modified secret key `z_i`, which the signer should use in place of the keys produced in steps 2 and 3.
+4. Each participant, upon receiving a private keyshard and a set of public coefficients, runs `secp256k1_thresholdsig_verify_shard` to check consistency of these.
+This function outputs a modified set of participant public keys `{Z_i}` and the signer's modified secret key `z`, which the signer should use in place of the keys produced in steps 2 and 3.
 (Specifically, on the first invocation `secp256k1_thresholdsig_verify_shard` outputs keys which it updates on subsequent invocations, until all participants' shards and coefficients have been taken into account.)
-6. [TODO] She signs the each set of coefficients and broadcasts her signatures.
+5. [TODO] She signs each set of coefficients and broadcasts her signatures.
-7. [TODO] each participant verifies each others' signatures.
+6. [TODO] each participant verifies each others' signatures.

 Key Generation Flowchart:
 ```